Skip to main content

 1) Trail variability and nutritional impact

-Long climbs modify effort level and digestive tolerance.
-Descents can make solid food more difficult.
+Long climbs change effort rate and digestive tolerance.
+Descents can make solid intake more delicate.

-The trail plan must manage this variability: preferred intake windows and more cautious maintenance phases.
+A trail plan has to manage that variability: preferred intake phases and more cautious maintenance phases.

 Point 1